A boosted second-order convex splitting algorithm based on gradient flows: Algorithm and convergence analysis

+In addition, if $ g $ is continuously differentiable, then the subdifferential \eqref{def:lim_subdifferential} reduces to the gradient of $ g $, denoted by $ \nabla g $.
+For additional details, please refer to \cite{Roc1, Wen2018}.

-We need the following Kurdyka-\L ojasiewicz (KL) property and KL exponent for the global and local convergence analysis.
-While the KL properties aid in achieving the global convergence of iterative sequences, the KL exponent assists in determining a local convergence rate. \begin{definition}[KL property, KL function {\cite[Definition 2.4]{ABS}} {\cite[Definition 1]{Artacho2018}} and KL exponent {\cite[Remark 6]{Bolte2014}}] Let $h: \mathbb{R}^n \rightarrow \mathbb{R}$ be a differentiable function. $h$ is said to satisfy the KL property if for any critical point $\bar x$, there exists $\nu \in (0,+\infty]$, a neighborhood $\mathcal{O}$ of $\bar x$, and a continuous concave function $\psi: [0,\nu) \rightarrow [0,+\infty)$ with $\psi(0)=0$ such that: \begin{itemize} \item [{\rm{(i)}}] $\psi$ is continuous differentiable on $(0,\nu)$ with $\psi'>0$ over $(0,\nu)$; \item [{\rm{(ii)}}] for any $x \in \mathcal{O}$ with $h(\bar x) < h(x) <h(\bar x) + \nu$, one has
+We introduce the following Kurdyka-\L ojasiewicz (KL) property and KL exponent for the global and local convergence analysis.
+While the KL properties \cite[Definition 2.4]{ABS} \cite[Definition 1]{Artacho2018} enable establishing the global convergence of iterative sequences, the KL exponent \cite[Remark 6]{Bolte2014} assists in determining a local convergence rate. \begin{definition}[KL property, KL function and KL exponent] Let $g: \mathbb{R}^n \rightarrow \mathbb{R}$ be a proper, closed function. $g$ is said to satisfy the KL property if for any critical point $\bar x$, there exists $\nu \in (0,+\infty]$, a neighborhood $\mathcal{O}$ of $\bar x$, and a continuous concave function $\psi: [0,\nu) \rightarrow [0,+\infty)$ with $\psi(0)=0$ such that: \begin{itemize} \item [{\emph{(i)}}] $\psi$ is continuously differentiable on $(0,\nu)$ with $\psi'>0$ over $(0,\nu)$; \item [{\emph{(ii)}}] for any $x \in \mathcal{O}$ with $g(\bar x) < g(x) <g(\bar x) + \nu$, one has